k21009051/Mustacchio-V2-Write-up/badbyte/README.md

 ```

 note.txt indicated that the theme might be vulnerable, and running searchsploit on the installed duplicator plugin found by nmap confirmed an arbitrary file read exploit.

-The more interesting vulnerability, though, is in the wp-file-manager plugin with version 6.0.
+The more interesting vulnerability, though, is in the wp-file-manager plugin with version 6.0, so I fired up Metasploit to exploit it.

 ```
 msfconsole